 When it comes to order flow, many newer traders tend to think of volume bars or time and sales information.
 It is much more than that, and it really helps to understand the premise behind how markets facilitate order flow.
 It may not give you an immediate strategy to make money with, but what it does is provides an added sense of confidence when initiating trades with order flow ideas in mind.
-To see recorded trade review videos that explore order flow analysis, subscribe to my Youtube channel here.

 Whether you are trading stocks, futures, forex or bitcoins, financial systems such as these are affected by one thing: People’s beliefs of the future.
 At any one moment, a countless number of participants are taking action (initiating trades or placing orders) for a limitless number of reasons.